James Owusu-Ansah

 James Owusu-Ansah (born 2 December 1981) is a Ghanaian former professional footballer who played as a striker.

 Club career

-In 2007, Owusu-Ansah, Gil and Zè Raimundo were selected by the Chapecoense's football manager Ribeiro among 30 players, but in the middle of the following season Owusu-Ansah left his team and moved to Guatemala to join Xelajú MC.
+In 2007, Owusu-Ansah was among 30 players selected by Chapecoense's manager Ribeiro.
+Midway through the following season, he left the club and moved to Guatemala to join Xelajú MC.

 International career

 Owusu-Ansah played four matches for silver medal-winning Ghana U20 at the 2001 FIFA World Youth Championship.